 You must complete the online application form.
 You will need to complete and upload the following documents with your application:

-- Certificate and transcripts for current registration for a postgraduate degree or
+- Transcripts and module descriptors for current registration for a postgraduate degree or

 - Copy of official university letter confirming registration onto a postgraduate degree or

 - Copy of completed postgraduate degree certificate and transcripts